POV-Ray/povray/windows/CUI_README.txt

 	;   read+write = directory   ; read/write directory
 	;   read+write* = directory  ; read/write directory including its descendants
-	; where directory is a string (to be quoted or doubly-quoted if it contains ; space caracters; see the commented example below).
+	; where directory is a string (to be quoted or doubly-quoted if it contains ; space characters; see the commented example below).
 Any number of spaces ; can be placed before and after the equal sign.
 Read-only and read/write ; entries can be specified in any order.
 	;